arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

         Dism /Get-ImageInfo /ImageFile:install.wim

 #.
-Replace ``install.wim`` on the external hard disk with the newly created one.
+Replace ``E:\sources\install.wim`` on the external hard disk with the newly
-   Make sure to delete it from its original destination.
+   created one.
+Make sure to delete it from its original destination afterwards.
 #.
-Start a new backup cycle, which should now finish successfully.
+Start a new backup cycle, which should finish successfully.

 .. footbibliography::